spcourse/sp1/modules/numbers/en/goldbach/index.md

 More important is of course if or when you find a number that *isn't* in compliance with Goldbach's conjecture.
 Make sure that your program clearly displays such a finding on the screen.
 Bingo!

+### Constraints
+* Unless specifically mentioned otherwise, you are only allowed to use the concepts that are discussed in this module.
+For an overview of those concepts have a look [here](/python/en/overview).
+* You are *not* allowed to use the `break`-statement.
+* You are *only* allowed to use the `import math`-statement (but you can solve it without).
+* You are not allowed to use any other `import`-statements.

 ## Hints

 * Always work out the problem with pen and paper before coding.
 The 5-10 minutes spent on drawing out your ideas are earned back when you convert them into code.